robertointerface/payment-system/README.md

 at the same time, otherwise you have multiple users tyring to deploy state machine with name <br>
 STAGING-state-machine-name.
 Also, user gets the option to delete deployed cloudformation Stack <br>
 with CircleCI web interface by just pushing a button.
+4 - Lambdas 'check_product_availability' & 'pay-order' are quite modular when for example the payment <br>
+methodology (by credit card, bank account or user credit) can be specified as environment variables when <br>
+creating the lambda and lambda will use specific classes depending on those environment variables.
+4 - Unit testing on the AWS Lambdas have coverage and results are saved on xml files which allows for <br>
+easier inspection on CircleCI of test results.
+5 - Package management is done with Poetry which is more painful to handle than just pip BUT it will save <br>
+a lot of problems in the future as it keeps good track of all dependencies.

 # IMPROVEMENTS THAT NEED TO BE DONE
 - Data access should be done by means of a Rest API, GRAPHQL or any other third <br>